mssola/thesis/README.md

 In order to have a better understanding of my Thesis, I recommend reading my final report.
 This report can be found inside the `docs/report` directory.

+## The iCity Platform

+This application performs all the requests to the [iCity](http://icity-devp.icityproject.com/) Project.
+This means that before doing anything you have to be a registered developer of the platform.

+The signup process is quite easy.
+After that you will receive and API token.
+Finally, you'll need to set the `SNACKER_API_KEY` environment variable with the value of your API key.
+In the root directory of this project you'll find the `env.sh` file.
+I usually have here my API token and when I want to run this platform I just perform the following commnad:

+    $ source env.sh

+This is all you need to know in regards to the iCity API.

 ## The Storm application

 The Storm application is distributed into multiple directories: